SMAT-Lab/CangGraph/README.md

       """
     )
     let input = Dict()
-    input["input"] = "What is the weather like today in Guangzhou?" let res = chain.invoke(input)
+    input["text"] = "What is the weather like today in Guangzhou?" let res = chain.invoke(input)
     println(res.serialize().toJson())
 }